-Your snake plant can survive a lot – your vacay with no plant sitter, the Covid lockdown when you killed all of your other plants with too much much, and probably – someday – even the apocalypse – but gasp!
+Your snake plant can survive a lot – but gasp!
 What’s that?
 Snake plant root rot?
 This is a serious problem if you don’t act fast.
-Read on to learn about the early signs or root rot in snake plants and what you can do about it.

 It seems like those moments when you think you can do no wrong are exactly when those pesky brown spots and early signs of withering start to show.
-Even succulents, long hailed as the easiest plants to keep alive, can suddenly take a turn when the conditions aren’t right.

 What is root rot?

 Root rot is a common houseplant disease that is typically caused by a fungal infection or prolonged exposure to a wet environment (e.g. water sitting in the bottom of your snake plant’s pot), limiting oxygen access to roots and causing the tissue to decay.
-Even without fungal infection, standing water alone can suffocate a plant’s roots and lead to big time trouble!
+Even without fungal infection, standing water alone can suffocate your snake plant’s roots and lead to big time trouble!

 Pathogens like fungus tend to thrive in wet environments.
 Fungus might be present in a plant’s soil for a long period of time, and only flourish when exposed to wet conditions, leading to a messy decomp situation where the sun don’t shine 😬